 Federal Supplemental Educational Opportunity Grant Program (SEOG)

 SEOG Grants are federally funded, need based awards available to students pursuing their first undergraduate degree and have exceptional financial need.
 Priority is given to Federal Pell Grant recipients with the greatest need. and those who have completed their FAFSA by March 2nd.
 These funds are awarded directly by Cal Maritime and are limited to the total amount allocated to the college by the U.S. Department of Education.

 Cal Grant A

 Cal Grant B

-Provides need-based grant assistance to high-potential students from low-income, disadvantaged families to help offset tuition/fee and other costs for high school graduates with at least a 2.0 grade point average.
+Provides need-based grant assistance to high-potential students from low-income, disadvantaged families to help offset tuition fee and other costs for high school graduates with at least a 2.0 grade point average.
 Recipients must also meet financial requirements.
 Students must file the FAFSA and the Cal Grant GPA Verification Form by March 2.
-In 2018-19, the maximum access grant is $1,648 and the tuition/fee awards are the same as Cal Grant A ($5,472) for student enrolling at CSU campuses.
+In 2018-19, the maximum access grant is $1,648 and the tuition fee awards are the same as Cal Grant A ($5,472) for student enrolling at CSU campuses.
 The Cal Grant B is only available up to four years.
 The Cal Grant program is administered by the California Student Aid Commission.
 Visit www.csac.ca.gov for more information.